Jill Biden to meet military spouses during stop in Colorado - WTMJ

 DENVER, Colo.
 (AP) — First lady Jill Biden plans to visit military spouses Thursday at an Army base in Colorado, her last stop during a swing through the U.S. West.

 She is set to speak at Fort Carson military base near Colorado Springs ahead of Military Spouse Appreciation Day on Friday.
-It comes a day after Biden visited a school and vaccination clinic in Utah and a hospital in Las Vegas.
+It comes a day after Biden visited a school and vaccination clinic in Utah.

+Biden started Thursday in Las Vegas, where she visited an elementary school to surprise a teacher who was named the 2021 National Teacher of the Year.

+Biden, herself a teacher, congratulated Juliana Urtubey, a special education teacher at Kermit R. Booker, Sr. Innovative Elementary School as she sat for an interview with “CBS This Morning” and presented her with a bouquet of flowers.

 The White House last month announced the revival of an Obama-era initiative, Joining Forces, which prioritizes employment opportunities for military spouses, education for children of enlisted parents and veterans, and military families’ health and well-being.